pfansi/social-network-api/README.md

 ## Link to the walktrough video

 - Demo that shows test to CREATE users, RETURN a single user and all users, UPDATE and DELETE user details in Insomnia. [click here](https://drive.google.com/file/d/13EHiHyiCyGSaT6NST1RH4bzd5Mi6pw4E/view)

 - Demo video that shows test to ADD and REMOVE FRIEND in Insomnia. [click here](https://drive.google.com/file/d/1g9-_Q5m1GKm72PtGQBezsSqrKl05oY8k/view)

 - Demo video that shows test to to CREATE, UPDATE , DELETE, RETURN a single and all THOUGHTS in Insomnia.. [click here](https://drive.google.com/file/d/1BhGZ2irzsgJV8kSTD8NGSVJX79W8WmUX/view)

-- Demo video that shows test to CREATE and REMOVE REACTION in Insomnia. [click here](https://drive.google.com/file/d/1g9-_Q5m1GKm72PtGQBezsSqrKl05oY8k/view)
+- Demo video that shows test to CREATE and REMOVE REACTION in Insomnia. [click here](https://drive.google.com/file/d/1-LjrQMJdv-X1XNL6-BVPk6EiWkbsuLS4/view)

 ## Description:

 This project is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 We will use Express.js for routing, a MongoDB database, and the Mongoose ODM.
 Additionally a native JavaScript `Date` object to format timestamps will be used.

-## Build process

-- created a readme file and the project described
-- file structure created
-- created an environment to test all the requested API end point for the application

 ## API end points